Voice classification in non-classical music: Application to non-classical singing

 A second problem in applying these systems is a question of range specification, which is why the choral music classification system does not fit well with non-classical singers.
 The choral system was developed to delineate polyphonic structure and was not really intended to designate a vocal type to individual singers.
-In other words, choral music was designed to be broken down into four vocal sections and it is the sections themselves that are labeled soprano, alto, tenor, and bass, not the individual singers.
+In other words, choral music was designed to be broken down into four vocal sections and it is the sections themselves that are labelled soprano, alto, tenor, and bass, not the individual singers.
 For example, most women that sing the alto line in choirs would be considered mezzo-sopranos in opera due to their vocal timbre and their particular range resting somewhere in the middle between a soprano and contralto.
 A small portion of them, however, would most likely be contraltos.
-Therefore, one could say, "I am a mezzo-soprano singing the alto line", and another could say "I am a contralto singing the alto line."
-They would have two different ranges and sounds but they would be singing the same part.
-This is important to understand because it means that choral music is not really about vocal type but about vocal range within a specific type of music.
+Therefore, one could say, "I am a mezzo-soprano singing the alto line", and another could say, "I am a contralto singing the alto line."
+They would have two different ranges and sounds, but they would be singing the same part.
+This is important to understand, because it indicates that choral music emphasizes vocal range within a specific type of music rather than vocal type.

 It is not uncommon for men with higher voices to sing the alto line or women with lower voices to sing the tenor line.
 However, within the classical vocal type system, a woman who sings the tenor line would typically be considered a contralto, and a man who the sings alto or soprano a countertenor or sopranist.

-That being said, non-classical singers can adopt some of the terms from both systems, but not all of them, when classifying their voices.
+That being said, non-classical singers can adopt some of the terms from both systems when classifying their voices.
 The six-part structure of the operatic system is much preferable to the four-part choral system for non-classical singers because it has three sets of vocal ranges instead of two to choose from.
 Most people's voices fall within the middle categories of mezzo-soprano and baritone.
 There are also a fair number of tenors and sopranos, but true basses and contraltos are rare.
 A non-classical singer could use the list that follows.